iotaledger/iota-wiki/shimmer/learn/governance/governance-scope.md

 - Installment and structure of governance processes used in the community Treasury DAO
    - The rules of how the Shimmer community treasury should operate can be proposed, defined, and decided on by using the Shimmer Governance Framework.

+- Decisions on spending tokens from the community Treasury that require a community-wide vote as defined in the Shimmer community grant committee process.
+These are final decisions on Tier 3 and Tier 4 grants that will be presented to the community by the grant committee after evaluation.